I like to think I can always find hope in recovery but I’ve been at this a long time

 Become a hopeful addict by remembering how to dream

-We spend billions on addiction recovery but what difference does it make if no one on Skid Row in LA sees it?
+We spend billions on addiction recovery but what difference does it make if no one on Skid Row in LA sees it and can find hope?
 The wealthy can afford the kind of treatment that has higher chances of success.
 How do I know?
-I went to Sierra Tucson and Promises, saw Park Ave life coaches and Johns Hopkins trained psychiatrists.
+I went to Sierra Tucson and Promises and saw Park Ave life coaches and Johns Hopkins-trained psychiatrists.
 I had therapists and yoga classes and meditation studios.
 Shoot, I even started playing with crystals.
-Point is, I’m in recovery, happy about it, and built a life I love.
-And, I’m sitting here writing about it because I’m worried not enough people understand the scope that hope plays here, yes pun intended!
+I’m in recovery, happy about it, and built a life I love.
+And, I’m sitting here writing about it because I’m worried not enough people understand the scope that hope plays here.
+What the hell do you do when there’s no hope for that kind of recovery??
+Find sober inspiration.

 2. Make an action plan